UnicoLab/FlowyML/docs/integrations/tensorflow.md

 ## 💾 Artifacts

-UniFlow saves TF models as `SavedModel` directories, preserving the graph and weights.
+flowyml saves TF models as `SavedModel` directories, preserving the graph and weights.